manojworks/pycode/README.md

 Describe a structure which provides two stacks with a single array as backup structure.
 Implement the Pop and Push operations.

 *Queue ADT based problems*
-1. Implementation of Queue ADT based on list with caoacity management
+1. Implementation of Queue ADT based on list with capacity management
 2. Given M integers, task is to find the frequency of each number in the Queue.
 3. Given an integer K and a queue of integers, we need to reverse the order of the first K elements of the queue, leaving the other elements in the same relative order.
 Only following standard operations are allowed on queue.
 * enqueue(x) : Add an item x to rear of queue